Home DH-Debate 10. Celtic Iron Age 12. The Goths I |

 Just like in the other large bog finds, everything has been destroyed with great zeal.
 Shield bosses and massive metal pieces are cut up, bows and spears broken, garments and chainmail have been torn to pieces.

 Thorsbjerg Mose seems to have been the Angles' holy sacrificial bog.
-The first sacrifices took place already in Celtic Iron Age.
+The first sacrifices took place already in Pre-Roman Iron Age.
 But the site is dominated by a very large weapons sacrifice, which occurred around 200 AC.
 Around 300 AC yet another sacrifice took place.

 The size of the army, whose equipment was sacrificed in the bog at Thorsbjerg, can only be estimated indirectly because iron objects like spearheads have rusted away.
 But about 30 shield bosses of bronze were preserved from the sacrifice around 200 AC.
 In Illerup Ådal a similar number of bosses of bronze were preserved but additionally came more than a hundred shield bosses of iron.
 So if we assume that the distribution between shield bosses of bronze and iron have been the same as in Illerup, one can estimate that the defeated army at Thorsbjerg was of about the same size as the one whose weapons were sacrificed in Illerup Ådal, that is around 1,000 men.

-Left: Spearheads and a single-edged sword with reconstructed scabbard from Ejsbøl or Illerup.
+Spearheads and a single-edged sword with reconstructed scabbard from Ejsbøl or Illerup.
 Photo TWC.

-Right: Sword Handles from Ejsbøl Mose.
+Sword Handle from Ejsbøl Mose.
 Photo TWC.

-Ejsbøl Mose in the outskirts of Haderslev had been the sacrifice bog for the local tribe since shortly after the birth of Christ.
-Perhaps the tribe was Ptolemy's Sigulones, the Syegas mentioned in the Anglo-Saxon Widsith poem or the original Jutes.
-About 300 AC a large weapons sacrifice took place.
 One hundred years later yet another sacrifice took place, which, however, did not include the whole army's equipment, but only the grandest thing, among others costly magnificent swords with sheaths and matching belts, gilded silver buckles and strap fittings; all of very high artistic quality, but also systematically destroyed.

 In Ejsbøl Moses around 1,000 ship's nails were found in four heaps close to each other.
 Photo: Museum Sønderjylland.